 |Course Structure||In-person classes, located in Champaign-Urbana.
 Each course meets one day a week for a three-hour session.
 Classes meet Monday-Friday within the hours of 8 am-5 pm and usually meet 8-10:50 am, 11 am-1:50 pm or 2-4:50 pm.
 Four-hour courses meet for the full semester and two-hour courses meet either during the first or second session (eight weeks).
 Students will typically enroll for 16 hours each semester.||Hybrid synchronous and asynchronous format.
 Each course holds a weekly two-hour virtual session, typically on Thursday evenings, to accommodate the lifestyles of working professionals while also allowing a high-touch educational experience.
 With each course lasting six or eight weeks, students take one course at a time and finish eight hours each semester.|

 |Course Offerings||There are currently over 30 courses offered to the LER on-campus students.||There are currently 14 courses offered to the LER online students.
 Although the online program offers less niche courses, the courses selected to be offered online were carefully chosen by LER faculty based on the competencies sought after by employers.|

-The class is 75% female, 31.7% minority (20.1% African American, Hispanic/Latino and Native American; 11.6% Asian American).
+The class is 75% female, and 31.7% identify as minority.
 The class is 30% international.
 Thirty-one percent have at least one year work experience and the average age is 23.

-The on-campus and online programs are different and therefore if you would like to be considered for both programs, you will need to submit two separate applications (application fees apply for both).
-Once you are admitted and accept admissions into one program, you would need to present an extenuating circumstance as to why you would like to make the switch to another program.
-Please note that on-campus students cannot take online student courses and vice versa.
+The traditional and online programs are separate and if you would like to be considered for both programs, you will need to submit two separate applications (application fees apply for both).
+Once you are admitted and accept admissions into one program, you need to present an extenuating circumstance to petition to switch to the other program.
+Please note that traditional on-campus students cannot take online program courses and vice versa.
 Career development resources are also different for the two programs.